-1. "Open the RTView Configuration Application" and choose RTView Server Solace Message Router Monitor > Server Configuration > General > General tab.

-Note: Server Configuration is located in the upper portion of the navigation tree.

-2. In the Ports region, click the Port Prefix field and specify the port prefix that you want to use.
-Use the Show Port Assignments button to view the port numbers that are created using Port Prefix you specify.
+- 1. "Open the RTView Monitor for Solace Project", select General in the navigation tree (left panel).
+The GENERAL tab opens by default. - 2.
+Under Ports (lower portion of main panel), specify the port prefix that you want to use in the Port Prefix field.
+Click Show Port Assignments to see the port numbers that are created using the Port Prefix you specify.

-- 3. Click SAVE in the "RTView Configuration Application" title bar. - 4.
-Restart all servers by running RTViewSolaceMonitor/bin/stop\servers (.bat or .sh) and then running RTViewMonitor/bin/start\servers (.bat or .sh). - 5.
-Edit the update\wars (.bat or .sh) file and change the port prefix for all ports to the prefix you just specified.
+- 3. Click SAVE (in the title bar). - 4.
+Restart all servers by running RTViewSolaceMonitor/bin/stop_servers (.bat or .sh) and then running RTViewMonitor/bin/start_servers (.bat or .sh).

-6. Rebuild the war files and install them to the application server by executing the following script, located in the RTViewSolaceMonitor/bin directory:
+- 5. Edit the update_wars (.bat or .sh) file and change the port prefix for all ports to the prefix you just specified. - 6.
+Rebuild the war files and install them to the application server by executing the following script, located in the RTViewSolaceMonitor/bin directory: